dxc73930/neural_networks/README.md

-File contains the code for 3 problems:
+ICP1.ipynb file contains the code for 3 problems:
 1. Write a program that takes two strings from the user: first_name, last_name.
 Pass these variables to fullname function that should return the (full name).